I’ve tried almost every harness recommended for Dachshunds and I have top favorites – one for casual use and and for hiking.

 Potential Chafing (in Rare Cases)

-There are certain cases where it can cause red chafed areas.
+There are certain cases where it can cause red chafed areas on my dog’s skin.

 Really, any harness has the potential to chafe under certain conditions so I don’t see it as a fault.